oracle/weblogic-deploy-tooling/documentation/3.0/content/userguide/tools/archive_helper.md

 ---

-With the Archive Helper Tool you can display the contents of an archive file, and add, update, extract, and remove files, as needed.
+With the Archive Helper Tool, you can display the contents of an archive file, add, update, extract, and remove files, as needed.

 Use the Archive Helper Tool `-help` option to display its commands.
 Each command takes a subcommand, which may require one or more command-line options.